 The next time you reach for an ibuprofen during a run, or slather on some more IcyHot to soothe your muscles, think again.
 Herbal remedies can have the same effect, without the risk factors associated with painkillers and creams.
-This article, for example, explained the risks associated with taking analgesics during races or training runs, but still leaves us wondering this: what can I take to improve my performance before and after runs?
+This article, for example, explains the risks associated with taking analgesics during races or training runs, but still leaves us wondering this: what can I take to improve my performance before and after runs?
 Here are 6 top-notch remedies you can try the next time you’re preparing for a Sunday morning jog or an elite track event.
 For clarity, I’ve broken the remedies into before, during, and after runs, according to when you should apply them.

 Pre-run or pre-race isn’t the time to try new foods or liquids.
 Rather, to ensure that no stomach distress happens during your race, it’s important to follow the same routine you’d go through on any typical day.
-In the weeks leading up to an important race, try supplementing with the foods below to increase agility, endurance and speed while decreasing fatigue.
+In the weeks leading up to an important race, try supplementing with the foods below to increase agility, endurance, and speed while decreasing fatigue.

 Your morning cup of joe might be a better performance enhancer than you think and bonus because most Americans have a cup of coffee before starting their workday anyway.
-This study, published in 2007, measured the performance of 5K runners that both used and did not use caffeine pre-workout.
+One study, published in 2007, measured the performance of 5K runners that both used and did not use caffeine pre-workout.
 Notably, performance improvements were seen in elite and recreational runners who supplemented with caffeine prior to their runs.
 For the best effects during peak training or for races, consider limiting your intake in the days leading up to your event to best feel the effects of the caffeine.

 Nitrates have long been used to increase athletic performance thanks to their nitrate content which ultimately increases blood flow to working muscles.
 This means that those consuming dietary nitrates (found in food) will likely experience a better performance thanks to less fatigue and better endurance.
 A more recent study, published in 2012, noted that consuming whole beets (that is, choosing whole foods as opposed to other potentially dangerous forms of nitrates) is a superior choice for those looking to boost their running.